MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 ---
 title: Best practices to set up networking for workloads migrated to Azure
-description: Use the Cloud Adoption Framework for Azure to learn best practices for setting up networking for your migrated workloads.
+description: Use the Cloud Adoption Framework for Azure to learn best practices that help you to set up networking for your migrated workloads.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 07/01/2020